North Bay Shore, New York: Road

 The Sagtikos State Parkway and the Southern State Parkway serve North Bay Shore and, as aforementioned, form its western and southern boundaries, respectively.

 Rail

-Although no Long Island Rail Road stations are located within North Bay Shore, the Long Island Rail Road's Ronkonkoma Branch, as aforementioned forms the majority of North Bay Shore's northern border, with nearby stations in Brentwood and Baywood.
+Although no Long Island Rail Road stations are located within North Bay Shore, the Long Island Rail Road's Ronkonkoma Branch, as aforementioned forms the majority of North Bay Shore's northern border, with nearby stations in Brentwood and Deer Park.

 Utilities

 Natural gas

 National Grid USA provides natural gas to homes and businesses that are hooked up to natural gas lines in North Bay Shore.

 Power

 PSEG Long Island provides power to all homes and businesses within North Bay Shore.

 Water

 Water services in North Bay Shore are provided by the Suffolk County Water Authority.
 North Bay Shore is located in SCWA Distribution Areas 1 and 12.